mrcmn/mrcmn.github.io/README.md

 3. How it works
 4. How you use it

+> This guide is a personal project and not endorsed by Puppet.

 # Who is this for?<a href="#who-is-this-for" aria-hidden="true"></a>

 * Folks starting off with puppet and automation tooling